pypa/packaging.python.org/source/key_projects.rst

 Core utilities for Python packaging used by :ref:`pip` and :ref:`setuptools`.

-The core utilities in the packaging bundle handle version handling, specifiers, markers, requirements, tags, and similar attributes and tasks for Python packages.
+The core utilities in the packaging library handle version handling, specifiers, markers, requirements, tags, and similar attributes and tasks for Python packages.
 Most Python users rely on this bundle without needing to explicitly call it; developers of the other Python